-In connection with the "listed jurisdiction" condition, the Commission estimates that the three relying entities that would file a listed jurisdiction application each would incur an initial \$99,903 for the services of outside professionals, for an aggregate cost of \$299,712.
-The staff
+In connection with the "listed jurisdiction" condition, the staff estimated that the three relying entities that would file a listed jurisdiction application each would incur an initial \$99,903 for the services of outside professionals, for an aggregate cost of \$299,712.
+The staff estimated that this will result in an annual burden of \$33,301 per entity, or \$99,903 annually in the aggregate.